nchahare/nchahare.github.io/_recipes/nuhamara.md

 title: Nuhamara
 description: Roasted peppers and peanuts dip
 ---
-Roasted peppers and peanuts dip.
-Inspired by Arab dip, Muhammara.
-I like to think of this as student version of Muhammara with nice traditional ingredients replaced by cheap ones.
-When I came up with this for a potluck dinner, I decided to name it "Nuhammara" after myself.
+Roasted peppers and peanut dip.
+Inspired by the Arab dip, Muhamara.
+I like to think of this as a student version of Muhammara with nice traditional ingredients replaced by cheap ones.
+When I came up with this for a potluck dinner, I decided to name it "Nuhamara" after myself.

+Please refer to the [author's notes](https://nchahare.github.io/blog/2022/cooking/) if this is your first time here.

 ## ingredients
 For 4 portions.